 “A Lifestyle of Prayer”

-This week’s prayer focus: Satisfied!
+This week’s prayer focus: Respect!

 “And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.”